uutils/uutils-args/docs/design/problems_with_clap.md

 Before I continue, I want to note that these are not (always) general problems with `clap`.
 They are problems that show up when you want to implement the coreutils with it.
-The coreutils have some weird behaviour that you won't have to deal with in a new project. `clap` is still a really good library and you should probably use it over this library, unless you need compatibility with GNU utils.
+The coreutils have some weird behaviour that you won't have to deal with in a new project. `clap` is still a great library, and you should probably use it over this library, unless you need compatibility with GNU utilities.

 ## Problem 1: No many-to-many relationship between arguments and settings